Revival8697/RPG-Maker-MV-MZ-Linux-Guide/README.md

 # RPG-Maker-MV/MZ-Linux-Guide
-This guide will advise you on how to manage and play RPG Maker MV/MZ natively on Linux.
+This guide will assist you in running and managing RPG Maker MV/MZ games natively on Linux.

-Requires [cicpoffs](https://github.com/adlerosn/cicpoffs) to be installed.
+Prerequisite: [cicpoffs](https://github.com/adlerosn/cicpoffs) must be installed.

-## Prepare the game files
+## Preparing the Game Files
-1. Create a new folder, this will be where you store your game.
-I will name it `game_dir` in this guide.
+1. Create a new folder where you will store your game.
+For the purpose of this guide, let’s call it `game_dir`.

-2. Copy the `www` folder and the `package.json` file to the `game_dir`.
+2. Copy the `www` folder and the `package.json` file into `game_dir`.

-    Note: If you don't have a `www` folder (RPG Maker MZ games), you have to create it yourself:
+    **Note**: If your game does not have a `www` folder, you will need to create it:

-- Create the `www` folder.
+- Create a new folder and name it `www`.

 - Move the game folders and files into the `www` folder.
-    - Game folders examples: `audio, css, data, effects, fonts, icon, img, js, save`.
+The specific folders and files vary depending on the game, but here are the common ones:

-        Most of the time, these are all folders inside your game EXCEPT `locales` and `swiftshader`.
+    - Folders: `audio`, `css`, `data`, `effects`, `fonts`, `icon`, `img`, `js`, `save`.
+Typically, you can copy all folders in yout game excluding `locales` and `swiftshader`.

-    - Game files examples: `index.html, package.json`.
+    - Files: `index.html`, `package.json`.
 All games should have these 2 files.

-    This is game dependent, not all games have the same folders and files.

 3. Edit `game_dir/package.json`.
-    - Edit the `name` parameter to something unique.
-This can simply be the game's name or `title`.
+    - Change the `name` parameter to something unique.
+This could be the game’s name or `title`.

-    - For RPG Maker MZ: Edit the `main` parameter to `www/index.html` and the `icon` parameter to `www/icon/icon.png`.
+    - If you have to create the `www` folder: Change the `main` parameter to `www/index.html` and the `icon` parameter to `www/icon/icon.png`.

-    Example:
+    Here’s an example of how your `package.json` might look:
     ```
     {
         "name": "Fun game",